drapadubok/chap/README.md

 ## Conclusion
 I've had this hobby project idea in my TODO list for about 3 years now, and only now I've managed to fulfill it.
 It felt awesome to code something that I was genuinely interested in, without having to think about it as a "deliverable".

-In practice, Clickhouse feels like a great tool with a massive amount of optimizations and configurations available, which makes it stand out (perhaps not always in a better way) compared to solutions like Snowflake, BigQuery or Redshift, where most of the things just work without much need for configuration.
-However, as benchmarks show, Clickhouse can blow them out of the water if done properly, and let's be fair, there is much more engineering fun working with a tool like this.
-I hope that it stays actively developed and we'll see more examples of how to set it up for production with a reasonable set of conventions.
+In practice, Clickhouse feels like a great tool with a massive amount of optimizations and configurations available, which makes it stand out (perhaps not always in a better way, depending on how you look at it) compared to solutions like Snowflake, BigQuery or Redshift, where most of the things just work without much need for configuration.
+However, as benchmarks show, Clickhouse can blow them out of the water if done properly, and let's be fair, there is a lot of engineering fun working with a tool like this.
+I hope that it stays actively developed and we'll see more examples of how to set it up for production with a reasonable set of conventions, avoiding the necessity to dive deeper into configuration until it's really crucial.

 As for this repo, yes, there are no unit tests, and yes, the tech choices may or may not be the best for the job, but who cares?
 I was having fun, I've learned a few things about k8s, Zookeeper, Clickhouse and Elixir as I was preparing this repo, and I've reminded myself about why this profession attracted me in the first place.